tpoisot/ms_pop_networks/ms_pop.md

 outside species.

 [f:meta]: metaweb.pdf "The metaweb concept"
 ![An illustration of the metaweb.
 In its simplest form, the metaweb is the list of all possible species and interactions between them for the system studied.
-The interactions could be based on observations or inferred from trait values and previous knowledge [@gravel_inferring_2013].
-What is observed locally, here at sites 1 and 2, is a *realization* of this metaweb.
-The realized network differs because of the action of species sorting and other meta-community processes, and local interaction sorting.
-The two observed networks have different properties, species compositions, and interactions between these species.\label{f:meta}][f:meta]
+What is observed in nature is the *realisations* of the metaweb.
+The *realisations* are locally observed networks, after several sorting proccesses occur.
+First, spcies and species pairs have different probabilities to be observed.
+Second, owing to the nechanisms we detail in this paper, not all interactions have an equal probability to occur at each site (see **Box 1**).\label{f:meta}][f:meta]

 We argue that there are three broadly-defined classes of mechanisms involved in determining the realizations of species interactions.
 First, individuals must